Candice-Leigh-King/our-whereabouts-website/_posts/2021-11-16-free-things-to-do-in-venice.md

 content-blocks:
   - _section-type: blog-textarea
     textarea_html: >-
-      <h5>Venice can be a very expensive destination, but it doesn't have to be.
+      <p><strong>Venice can be a very expensive destination, but it doesn't have
-      Here are a few things you could do around the city without having to tear your pocket.</h5>
+      to be.
+Here are a few things you could do around the city without having to tear your pocket.</strong></p>
   - _section-type: map
     description: make sure to set width to 100%, height to 350 and style to border 2
     heading: Venice, Italy